GDPR and CRM: How to Manage Customer Data in 2018

 2. Subscription management

-Once a contact has given his consent to receive email marketing campaigns from your company, he also has the right to decide what it is that he or she wants to receive.
+Even when a contact has given his consent to receive email marketing campaigns from your company, he should always have the right to object or opt-out from receiving future marketing communications, according to GDPR.

-New functionality inside SuperOffice will allow prospects and customers to decide for themselves what kind of information they want to receive – whether it’s blog post updates, white papers or product training material.
+New functionality inside SuperOffice will allow prospects and customers to decide for themselves what kind of information they want to receive – whether it’s blog post updates, white papers or product training material – as well as decide on the type of content they do not want to receive.

 This new feature means you can send highly targeted emails to subscribers based on their interests.
 For email marketers’, this is the Holy Grail as segmented email campaigns significantly improve your email marketing results.